 Instead of focusing on things you can’t do, make a “done” list of things as you do them (even if they aren’t on your list).
 Some days that might be as simple as writing in that you took a shower, or got out of the house.
 Whatever it is, write it down.
 As for all the things you feel you “need to do” that should be on your “to do” list, that’s fine.
 Writing it down gets it off your mind and puts it on paper where you can refer to it later when you have time/energy to handle it.
 Or, better yet, delegate it or dump it.
 Sometimes after you stare at something on a list long enough you realize that it wasn’t really that important.Maintaining a routine makes it easier to cope with chronic pain and fatigue Click To Tweet

-Coping with chronic pain requires that you maintain your health
+Coping with chronic pain requires that you maintain healthy habits

-Do as much as you can to maintain your health.
+Do as much as you can to maintain healthy habits.